Subscribe to Blog via Email

 It’s worth pointing out that one of the conclusions made by the recent SEER NET study is that the increase in incidence and prevalence can be attributed to a number of factors including earlier diagnosis.
 This is of course excellent news.
 Also, worth noting that another conclusion of the study is that we are all living longer, reflecting improvements in therapies.
 This is also great news and is a factor in increased prevalence figures.
 However, it seems obvious that there are hundreds of thousands of people out there still be diagnosed who have tumors silently growing inside them and who are in a loop of referrals between primary and secondary care awaiting a proper diagnosis.
 See the Dana Farber slide above.
 Please help these people by sharing this article – you never know who it will reach – Diagnosing the Undiagnosed.
 There’s also the problem of NETs being dismissed as benign and not recorded in cancer registries or labelled as the anatomical location cancer name in which they were found – a classic example here from Rectal NETs where a recent study published in Dec 2020 indicates that these NET types may be vastly understated having been included in the databases for Colorectal Cancer and hidden from NET figures.
 They are clearly more common than many of us think.
 Read more here.
 How many other NET types have been recorded in this way?

 The potential for even more undiagnosed.
 To add to the underdiagnoses of NETs issue, is this most amazing piece of research published in 2018 – Pan-cancer molecular classes transcending tumor lineage across 32 cancer types, multiple data platforms, and over 10,000 cases.
 It was published in the American Association of Cancer Research (AACR) journal ‘Clinical Cancer Research and authored by Chad Creighton et al. D. This was a pan-cancer piece of research which indicated that Neuroendocrine disease may be more prevalent than anyone has ever thought.
-There’s a summary article here which I suggest you read fully.
 The rather explosive extract is as follows:

 The dead undiagnosed NET patient population